IBM/hdp-search-spark-recommender/README.md

     To help simplify and consolidate the instructions, the important steps are repeated below:

-    > Note: the following instructions assume the installation directory for Solr is `/opt/lucidworks-hdpsearch/solr`.
+    > Note: The following instructions assume the installation directory for Solr is `/opt/lucidworks-hdpsearch/solr`.

     1. Download the [VectorPlugin.jar](https://github.com/saaay71/solr-vector-scoring/blob/master/VectorPlugin.jar) file.

     2. Create directory `plugins` in the `dist` directory of the Solr installation location.

     3. Copy VectorPlugin.jar to /opt/lucideworkds-hdpsearch/solr/dist/plugins/

     4. Add the following lines to the `solrconfig.xml` file located in `/opt/lucidworks-hdpsearch/solr/server/solr/configsets/data_driven_schema_configs/conf`:

       ```